When employees are engaged, they willingly contribute more to the organization, and overall performance tends to rise.

 5. Enroll in a leadership development program and apply new strategies learned to manage teams more effectively, aiming for a 10% improvement in team productivity and morale as measured by internal surveys.

-Performance Goals Examples for Administrative Staff
+Performance Goal Examples for Administrative Staff

-Administrative staff play a critical role in maintaining the smooth operation of office environments, managing workflows, and supporting management and staff.
 Setting specific performance goals helps them focus on areas of improvement and contribution.
 Below are performance goal examples that can drive productivity and efficiency for administrative professionals.

 1. Reduce the time spent on filing and retrieving documents by 30% by implementing a new electronic document management system and training staff on its use.